westpoint-robotics/usma_embedded_computer/README.md

 #### Configure embedded computer with Ubuntu and ROS (Raspberry Pi 2)
 1. Install [Ubuntu 14.04 LTS] (https://wiki.ubuntu.com/ARM/RaspberryPi) on a microSD card (32GB is typically large enough).
  - These [instructions] (https://www.raspberrypi.org/documentation/installation/installing-images/linux.md) are helpful as well.
-2. Connect your RPi2 using wired Ethernet.
+2. Connect your RPi2 using a wired Ethernet.
  - If a wired connection is unavailable, use a USB-tether on a phone or hotspot.
 Check with the CSG.
  - Set up your RPi2 interfaces to allow a USB tether:
  - `$ sudo nano /etc/network/interfaces`